developmentAC/dabble/README.md

 * Find prime numbers in a defined range.

 ```
+ [+] Enter a system command (help) :prime
 	 [+] Finding all prime numbers between two values
 	 Enter a lower bounds :3

-	 Enter an upper bounds for a number :10
+	 Enter an upper bounds for a number :30

+Data
 3
 5
 7
+11
+13
+17
+19
+23
+29
 ```

 * Find a range of random numbers in a defined range.
 ```
+ [+] Enter a system command (help) :ran
 	 We will find n random numbers between lower a and upper bounds
-	 Enter a lower bounds :2
+	 Enter a lower bounds :3

 	 Enter an upper bounds for a number :10

-	 Number of random numbers to create :4
+	 Number of random numbers to create :5

+Data
+9
+5
+4
 3
 9
-9
-5
 ```